Juancho Hernangómez: Acting career

 In 2022, Hernangómez made his acting debut in the Netflix sports drama film Hustle, produced by Adam Sandler’s Happy Madison Productions and LeBron James’ SpringHill Company.

 He portrayed fictional Spanish prospect Bo Cruz, a gifted but troubled streetball player discovered by Sandler’s character, scout Stanley Sugerman.
 The film received positive reviews from critics, with Hernangómez’s performance being highlighted as natural and charismatic.

 The role brought Hernangómez international recognition outside basketball, with media outlets noting his on-screen chemistry with Sandler and his convincing transition to acting.

-Personal life
+Family

 Hernangómez's immediate family is made up of former or current basketball players.
 His older brother Willy currently plays for FC Barcelona, having previously played for the Pelicans, Hornets, Knicks, and Real Madrid.
 His mother Margarita Geuer Draeger was an international basketball player, winning a European championship with Spain in 1993.
 His father also played for Real Madrid and Estudiantes and his younger sister currently plays for Estudiantes' youth team.